School of Medicine Homepage

 Tentative Schedule

-Small Group Discussions are held every month, typically on the second Monday of the month, 4:00-5:00 pm.
-The resident’s one-month (one-half day per week) hands-on practicum will be arranged during a month agreed upon by both the residency program and the Track program.
+Small Group Discussions are held every month.
+The practicum will be arranged during a time agreed upon by both the residency program and track program.
+Please note practicum is ultimately dependent upon lab availability.
 The practicum will take place in the Excel Simulation Center, Emory University School of Medicine.

 Eligibility & General Requirements